 - City centre rough sleeping and street activity in Stoke-on-Trent

-- Evaluation of a pilot project: Routine Enquiry about Adversity in Childhood (REACh)
+- Evaluation of a pilot project: ‘Asking about ACEs’ (Adverse Childhood Experiences)

 City centre rough sleeping and street activity in Stoke-on-Trent

 Homelessness, including rough sleeping, has been rising nationally.
 Stoke-on-Trent is no exception.
 Stoke-on-Trent has a wide range of assets available aimed at helping people experiencing homelessness to recover.
 This project aimed to inform the debate locally about perceived city centre homelessness and anti-social behaviour.
 This is with a view to further inform the development of positive city centre solutions which recognise the needs of people who are engaged in street activity alongside those who live, work and shop in the city centre.

 We used participatory appraisal methodology – a cycle of research, data collection, reflection and learning – to build community knowledge and encourage collective action.
 A key part of this research was that Expert Citizens, individuals with relevant lived experiences, conducted data collection through interviews with individuals engaged in rough sleeping and/or street activity and surveys/interviews with wider stakeholders.